Evolving in Tasks: Empowering the Multi-modality Large Language Model as the Computer Use Agent: Introduction

 To address these challenges, we propose a set of novel agent training methods, designed to enable efficient and scalable task learning and execution.
 In the data acquisition phase, we propose a closed-loop pipeline to generate the verifiable tasks, which leverages a task-generation agent and a code-generation agent to automatically synthesize tasks along with their corresponding execution and verification Python programs.
 This dual-code generation strategy ensures that each task is accompanied by a well-defined success criterion and a programmatic validation method, effectively forming a closed-loop supervision structure.
 By tightly coupling the task definition with its success condition, the proposed pipeline significantly enhances both the effectiveness and usability of the generated data.
-Furthermore, we use virtual environment to run each task using its corresponding execution program and applying the verification program to retain only those tasks that are successfully completed.
+Furthermore, we use a virtual environment to run each task using its corresponding execution program and apply the verification program to retain only those tasks that are successfully completed.

 And then we propose the Generation and Assessment for Trajectory Extraction (GATE) method, designed to construct high-quality and representative training trajectories that improve agent learning efficiency.
 Specifically, for each validated task, we perform multiple rounds of inference to generate diverse candidate trajectories.
 As training progresses, we gradually replace the inference model with our agent during the middle and later stages of training.
 Each generated trajectory is then filtered again using the verification code to ensure successful task completion.
 Among the successful trajectories for the same task, we prioritize those with the fewest required steps, selecting more efficient execution paths.
 Additionally, we train a step filtering model to eliminate redundant or incorrect steps within each trajectory, resulting in high-quality, concise training data.